influxdata/telegraf/plugins/inputs/vsphere/README.md

 * VMs
 * Datastores

+## Supported versions of vSphere
+This plugin supports vSphere version 5.5 through 6.7.

 ## Configuration

 NOTE: To disable collection of a specific resource type, simply exclude all metrics using the XX_metric_exclude.